hashicorp/vault-csi-provider/README.md

 ### Install the Secrets Store CSI Driver (Kubernetes Version 1.16.0+)

 Make sure you have followed the [Installation guide for the Secrets Store CSI Driver](https://github.com/deislabs/secrets-store-csi-driver#usage), and have installed at least v0.0.17 of the driver.
+For version 0.0.7 onwards of the provider, the driver must have `vault` in the list of `--grpc-supported-providers`, which can be set in the helm chart via `grpcSupportedProviders`.

 To validate the driver is running as expected, run the following commands: